clsweeting/ohdsi-webapi/docs/vocabulary.md

 ```

 **⚠️ Important**: Use OMOP **concept IDs** (integers) like `201826`, not source **concept codes** like `"4548-4"`.
 The concepts() method expects numeric OMOP concept IDs.

-**⚠️ WebAPI Compatibility**: The `concepts()` method uses individual `concept()` calls for maximum reliability across all WebAPI versions.
-While some WebAPI instances support bulk operations, they're inconsistently available, so we use the reliable approach.

 **💡 If you have source codes**: Use `lookup_identifiers()` to convert source codes to OMOP concept IDs:
 ```python